 You will note that we only have one cocktail shaker so we could not do the fancy pouring that Josh at Revs showed Carly how to do, and you’ll also note the glasses don’t match ‘cos I smashed the other martini glass, flailing my arms around, telling a dramatic story last year so he’s using a margarita glass.
 Of which we have plenty (olé!).
 While our efforts tasted divine we could probably do with some work on not-spilling-some and the presentation.
 Which, if you ask me, seems like the perfect excuse to make some more.

 The Coffee With Currys event has rekindled my love for the pod machines and I’m now thinking I might have to head down to Currys and get a new penguin anyway.
 I’ll resist sabotaging our (his) current espresso maker though – I reckon the kitchen’s probably big enough to handle side by side, his ‘n’ hers machines.
 We’ll be That couple.
-And then we’ll all live happily ever after.

 Thanks to Joe Blogs and Currys for the invitation.
 I had a lovely chatty night.